The guide for enrolled transfer students contains advice on requirements and deadlines which are critical to completing your degree on time.

 To be admitted as a transfer student, you must submit to the Admission Office your official final transcript from each previous college or university, including the spring semester of this year.

 We cannot complete transfer credit evaluations until we receive your final transcript with your spring term grades.
 To expedite this process, ask your current school to send your transcript to our Office of Admission as soon as possible after your final grades are recorded.
+This remains your responsibility, and your admission to the university is not finalized until this step is completed.

 Credit Evaluation Process

-At your "Student Center" find the drop down menu under "Academics" and click on "transfer credit report."
-If we have received your transcript and evaluated your credits, your evaluation of courses will be shown there.
+At your "Student Center" find the drop down menu under "Academics" and click on "Transfer credit report."
+If we have received your transcript and evaluated your credits, then your evaluation of courses will be visible there.
 As noted above, this screen may change as we receive summer transcripts, AP or IB scores, dual enrollment courses, etc. If expected changes do not appear, it is very possible that we have not received any additional documentation.
 In this case, please request your previous school or the appropriate testing center to send your transcript to the College of Arts and Sciences at the address below.

 Final Offer of Admission

-Once we receive your transcipt and evaluate your credits, the Office of Admission will make your offer of admission final provided that your work in the spring term is commensurate with your previous performance.
+Once we receive your transcript and evaluate your credits, the Office of Admission will make your offer of admission final provided that your work in the spring term is commensurate with your previous performance.